-Programming and erasing of FLASH locations can not be performed by code being executed from the same FLASH array.
+Programming and erasing of FLASH locations cannot be performed by code being executed from the FLASH memory.
 While these operations must be performed in the order shown, other unrelated operations may occur between the steps.
-Care must be taken within the FLASH array memory space such as the COP control register (COPCTL) at \$FFFF.
+Do not exceed tPROG maximum, see 20.15 Memory Characteristics.